-Consider next the argument that our lives are absurd because we live in a tiny speck of a vast cosmos or in a small sliver of time.
+Consider next the argument that our lives are absurd because we live in a tiny speck of a vast cosmos, or in a small sliver of time.
 Nagel argues that neither of these concerns makes life absurd.
-This is evident because even if we were immortal or large enough to fill the universe, this would not change the fact that our lives could be absurd.
-Another argument appeals to death, to the fact that everything ends, and reasons to the conclusion that there is no final purpose for our actions.
-Nagel replies that many of the things we do in life find their justification in the present moment—when I am hungry I eat!
+This is obvious because even if we were immortal or large enough to fill the universe, this would not change the fact that our lives might be absurd.
+Another argument appeals to the fact that everything ends in death, and from this infers that there is no final purpose for our actions.
+Nagel replies that many things we do in life find their justification in the present—when I am hungry I eat!
 Moreover, if the chain of justification must always lead to another justification, we would be caught in an infinite regress.
-In short, since justification must end somewhere if it is to be justification at all, it might as well end in life.
-Nagel concludes that the arguments just outlined fail but adds: “Yet I believe they attempt to express something that is difficult to state but fundamentally correct.”[ii]
+And since justification must end somewhere if it is to be justified at all, it might as well end in life.
+Nagel concludes that the arguments just outlined fail, adding: “Yet I believe they attempt to express something that is difficult to state but fundamentally correct.”[ii]

 Think of how an ordinary individual sweats over his appearance, his health, his sex life, his emotional honesty, his social utility, his self-knowledge, the quality of his ties with family, colleagues, and friends, how well he does his job, whether he understands the world and what is going on in it.
 Leading a human life is full-time occupation to which everyone devotes decades of intense concern.[iv]

 To avoid this absurdity we try to supply meaning to our lives through our role “in something larger than ourselves… in service to society, the state, the revolution, the progress of history, the advance of science, or religion and the glory of God.”[v]
-But this larger thing must itself be significant if our lives are to have meaning by participating in it; in other words, we can ask the same question about meaning of this larger purpose as we can of our lives—what do they mean?
+But this larger thing must itself be significant if our lives are to have meaning by participating in it; in other words, we can ask the same question about the meaning of this larger purpose as we can of our lives—what does it mean?
 So when does this quest for justification end?
-According to Nagel it ends when we want it to.
-We can end the search in the experiences of our lives or in being part of a divine plan.
-But wherever we end the search, we end it arbitrarily.
-Once we have begun to wonder what the point of it all is; we can always ask of any proposed answer—and what is the point of that?
+Nagel says it ends when we want it to.
+We can end the search in the experiences of our lives or in being part of a divine plan, but wherever we end the search, we end it arbitrarily.
+Once we have begun to wonder about the point of it all, we can then ask of any proposed answer—what is the point of that?
 “Once the fundamental doubt has begun, it cannot be laid to rest.”[vi]
-In fact there is no imaginable world that could settle our doubts about its meaning.
+There is no imaginable world that could settle our doubts about its meaning.

-Nagel further argues that reflection about our lives does not reveal that they are insignificant compared to what is really important, but that our lives are only significant by reference to themselves.
+Nagel further argues that reflection about our lives doesn’t reveal that they are insignificant compared to what is really important, but that they are only significant by reference to themselves.
 So when we step back and reflect on our lives, we contrast the pretensions we have about the meaning of them with the larger perspective in which no standards of meaning can be discovered.

 Summary – Life has no objective meaning and there is no reason to think we can give it any meaning at all.
 Still, we continue to live and should respond, not with defiance or despair, but with an ironic smile.
 Life is not as important and meaningful as we may have once suspected, but this is not a cause for sadness.